WebAssembly/spec/spectec/test-prose/TEST.md

 1. Let F be the topmost :math:`\mathsf{frame}`.

 #.
-Assert: Due to validation, a :ref:`reference value <syntax-ref>` is on the top of the stack.
+Assert: Due to validation, a reference value is on the top of the stack.

 #.
 Pop the value :math:`{\mathit{ref}}` from the stack.